openstack-infra/nodepool/doc/source/configuration.rst

 **optional**

   ``availability-zones`` (list)
-    Without it nodepool will rely on nova to schedule an availability zone.
+    A list of availability zones to use.

-    If it is provided, the value should be a list of availability zone names.
+    If this setting is omitted, nodepool will fetch the list of all availability zones from nova.
+To restrict nodepool to a subset of availability zones, supply a list of availability zone names in this setting.

-    If you have more than one availability zone, you should specify them all here, rather than letting one get selected by nova.
-By doing so, you allow nodepool to group all nodes allocated for a node request into the same zone, which will be selected at random from the list.
-If you do not list your zones here, this grouping cannot be guaranteed.
+    Nodepool chooses an availability zone from the list at random when creating nodes but ensures that all nodes for a given request are placed in the same availability zone.

   ``networks`` (list)
     Specify custom Neutron networks that get attached to each